mattslight/abookforlife/abookforlife.md

 <p style="text-align: center"><em>Some ideas we share</em></p>

+[//]: # "THE PURPOSE OF OURS LIFES IS TO HELP OTHERS WITH THEIRS

+**Share the truth - not what sounds good.**

+**Quit playing god.
+What is the truth?**

+## Notes

+==**Resentments**, where does this come in – should we explain in emotions what a resentment is, what about the practical application of dealing with resentments?==

+==1) ** Get grace and humility **==

+==Treating others: Welcome everybody.
+There are no requirements to friendship.==

+==Children have little need for these words.
+These ideas are formed by adults.
+Children follow their intuition==

+Listen to this again and make note of the similarities - https://youtu.be/fTQISoOvJpI – she takes about forgiveness, dealing with resentments, powerlessness, letting go, coming to terms with things – what are the parallels against alcoholism?
+"

 ## Foreword

 <span class="dropcap">M</span>ost books hope to add something to the world, perhaps the author has something she wishes to say.
 Maybe it's an inspiring story to tell, giving detailed accounts about characters and their relationships – describing in rich language places and the feelings they instil.
 Other books are biographical, giving us detailed accounts of people's lives – oftentimes showing us the life behind the curtains of a well known person.
 Words then can kindle emotions, take us on a journey of discovery or entertain us.
 Scientific books show us new theories, with ideas being rigorously tested.
 It is of great importance to bring new discoveries to the world and to introduce methods for reproducing repeatable results.
 Religious and spiritual works have formed at crucial points in cultures and societies, giving us hope for the future or identifying a code by which we can choose to live our lives.
 Often contained in these works are moral teachings, being scrutinised over the years by religious leaders and academics alike.